How can you be so smart sometimes and still be such an... an AIRHEAD! Celia:

 - Techpriests of the Adeptus Mechanicus also do this to normal humans.
 At least one has been heard to call them 'meatbags.'
 Techpriests in turn are often called 'cogboys' or some other name referring to their heavy use of artificial limbs/organs.

-- Non-humans are referred to by the Imperium as "xenos", "xeno" in the singular, a nouning of the Greek-derived prefix.
+- Non-humans are referred to by the Imperium as "xenos", a nouning of the Greek-derived prefix.

 - Orks are referred to by humans as "greenskins".
 Orks call humans "'umies," thought this is probably just because they can't pronounce the word correctly.
 Orks also refer to Tau as "greyskin", and Eldar as "pointy-eared gits" or "panzees".
 Ork insults usually aren't of the most creative kind.